Dylan-George-Field/Dylan-George-Field.github.io/_posts/CRF250Rally/2020-07-16-foam-air-filter.md

   <a href="https://www.uniflow.com.au/">www.uniflow.com.au</a>
 </h4>
 <p>
   Air filters are cheap.
 They cost around $25 AUD and need to be replaced every 25,000km on a Honda CRF250 Rally.
 My trip from Melbourne to London would take approx 50,000km so I would need to swap it at leased once.
 I don't want to bother trying to find one on the road.
-I could take a spare but I don't like to carry things I don't need and the paper filter could get damaged by water.
+I could take a spare but I don't like to carry things I don't need.
+Plus, it could get damaged.
 </p>

 <p>